pragdave/cs3342_09/README.md

 ## A1.2

-The memory requirement for a parser that can validate a particular path configuration is O(n) because it needs to check each of the tiles with each of the rules.
+O(n) because to validate a particular path, it checks each of the tiles to see if they match each of the rules to completely validate the entire configuration.

 # Q2